qigtang/examples/imagenet/README.md

 ## Requirements

+- APEx which can be installed from https://www.github.com/nvidia/apex
 - Install PyTorch from source, master branch of ([pytorch on github](https://www.github.com/pytorch/pytorch)
 - `pip install -r requirements.txt`
 - Download the ImageNet dataset and move validation images to labeled subfolders